PLASTICS NEWS 2006/12/15

 Building products giant CertainTeed Corp. announced it will shut down its vinyl siding extrusion plant in McPherson, Kan., effective Feb.
 2. About 120 will lose their jobs.

-a sluggish housing market, eroding demand for vinyl siding and industrywide overcapacity.
+The Valley Forge-based company cited the usual suspects as the impetus behind the move: a sluggish housing market, eroding demand for vinyl siding and industrywide overcapacity.
 "The market has declined enough that we can't keep producing at the rate we produce it and sell it for more than we make it for,"

 CertainTeed spokesman Mike Loughery said Nov.
 3 by phone.CertainTeed will continue to run its injection molded polymer siding and foundation drainage products plants in McPherson.
 Loughery said CertainTeed has been given the green light by parent company Cie. de Saint-Gobain in Paris to add pipe extrusion capacity in Kansas.
 That project is expected to ramp up in the next six months.